linkedinlabs/admin-tools-figma/README.md

 1. Copy `.plugin-id.example` to `.plugin-id` and replace “PLUGIN_ID” with the current plugin ID
 1. Run `npm install` – this will install dependencies, generate the `manifest.json` file (based on `manifest.example.json`), and run `build`
 1. Add the plugin’s fresh `manifest.json` to Figma’s desktop app (see `build-README-template.md` for instructions)
+1. View the plugin in Figma’s “Development” sub-menu: “Plugins > Development > Plugin name”

 ## Running the plugin for development

 `npm run watch` – Run during development to keep the latest changes built.

-* _Note:_ The `manifest.json` file is re-generated each time `watch` is run.
+* _Note:_ The `manifest.json` file is re-generated each time `watch` is started and is not committed to the repo.
 Make menu/command updates to `manifest.example.json` and restart the process to see them reflected in the current build.
 * If you want to watch a specific build environment, you can specify it: `npm run watch:internal` or `npm run watch:public`.
 If not specified, the default is `:internal`.

 ### Linting